Employer: CAMH - Shkaabe Makwa

 - Must be First Nations, Inuit or Métis

-- Thorough understanding of principles and practices of Indigenous engagement along with demonstrated community connections
+- Thorough understanding of perspectives and practices of Indigenous engagement.

 - Bilingualism in French/English or an Indigenous language would be an asset.

 - This position requires occasional travel throughout Ontario.